christophehurpeau/alp/packages/alp-listen/README.md

  - `tls`: boolean

-If `tls` is true, the files `server.key` and `server.crt` will be loaded from the
+If `tls` is true, the files `server.key` and `server.crt` will be loaded from the path given in the first param